What are some best practices for setting up the Lotus Notes Extractor environments?

 The diagram below provides an overview of this mechanism.

 This method is best suited to large-scale migrations, intended for large businesses and distributed environments.

 Read this Knowledge Base article for detailed configuration information on the Lotus Extractor: KB004286.

 - Regarding connectivity of the Lotus Extractors, there is no need for additional connectivity, like external IP addresses, since the communication is initiated by the Extractor.

 - We recommend that customers do not work with their mail files during the migration.
 We also recommend that custom Domino agents, if any, working with mail files, are stopped during the migration to avoid document locking.

 - Install one Lotus Extractor per machine (or virtual machine).
-MigrationWiz can migrate up to 15 mailboxes per Extractor.
+Typically we can migrate 25 mailboxes per Extractor.
 Each running Lotus Extractor requires a separate endpoint in MSPComplete and a separate machine (or virtual machine).